A Work At Home Mom Morning Routine That Will Help Transform Your Days

 It’s also a great idea to lay out your wardrobe the night before.
 I personally do this right down to my underwear.
 I cannot tell you the number of times in years past that I have wasted precious time by standing in my closet trying to figure out what I was going to wear to work that morning.

-Even though I am a SAHM now, I still lay out my wardrobe the night before.
-Yeah, yeah, I know it’s typically only leggings and a tee, but hey, I still lay them out at night.
+Even though I am a WAHM now, I still lay out my wardrobe the night before.
+Yeah, yeah, I know it’s typically only leggings and a tee, but hey, it saves me precious time each morning by having my clothes already laid out.

 When you establish a daily morning routine for you and your family, you create an environment of consistency.
 By establishing consistency, each person is fully aware of his/her role or responsibility.